kin-labs/rewards-engine/improvement-proposals/kik_kre_2_0.md

 `Payout_das_i = min(KRE_das * spend_i / sum for all apps i (spend_i), 3000 * spend_i)`

 ## 2. Buy Demand
 The value of Kin is driven by the amount of buy-side pressure relative to the sell-side pressure.
 In the simplest form, if more people want to buy Kin than people want to sell Kin then Kin is more valuable.
 In the early stages of the ecosystem there were no easy ways for users to buy Kin and use in app, so the initial incentives were tied to spending.
 Spending is the closest proxy to demand of a currency - the more someone is spending it, the more they will demand the currency.
-As the ecosystem has matured there are now easier ways to enable user buying of Kin.
+As the ecosystem has matured there are now easier ways to enable users to buy Kin.
 Given that, we are proposing a new track within the KRE to reward developers to the extent that they get users buying Kin in their app.

 Buy demand generated by ecosystem apps can be roughly thought of as:
 `Sum of User Wallet Increases - Sum of Wallet Decreases - Sum of Prior KRE Payouts - Sum of Prior Buy Demand`